tylerchase/oauthwalkthru/README.md

 > git add .
 > git commit -m "added users table to local db"
 ```
 - So now our table is just hosted locally.
-Before we go to far let's add our project to heroku and setup the config for that.
+Before we go too far let's add our project to heroku and setup the config for that.
 ```bash
 > heroku [name of application]  // the name here is what will appear in the URL bar ex https://www.your-app-name-here.herokuapp.com
 > heroku addons:create heroku-postgresql:hobby-dev